 1 January - 1 January -

-31 December 2020 31 December 2019
+31 December 2021 31 December 2020

-Türkiye Vakıflar Bankası T.A.O.
-17 -
+Türkiye Vakıflar Bankası 46 17

-Ziraat Bankası A.Ş.
-13 3
+Ziraat Bankası 29 13

-30 3
+75 30

-Transactions between the Group and THY Opet are related to the supply of aircraft fuel; transactions between the Group and Turkish DO&CO are related to catering services; transactions between the Group and Sun Express are related to wet lease, seat sales operations and maintenance services; transactions between the Group and TGS are related to ground services; transactions between the Group and TEC are related to engine maintenance services; transactions between the Group and PTT are related to cargo transportation; transactions between the Group and Halk Bankası, Ziraat Bankası and Türkiye Vakıflar Bankası are related to banking services, transactions between the Group and Türk Telekom are related to advertising and telecommunication services, transactions between the Group and We World Express are related to cargo transportation and transactions between the Group and TFS Akaryakıt Hizmetleri A.Ş. are related to the supply of aircraft fuel.
+Transactions between the Group and THY Opet are related to the supply of aircraft fuel; transactions between the Group and Turkish DO&CO are related to catering services; transactions between the Group and Sun Express are related to wet lease, seat sales operations and maintenance services; transactions between the Group and TGS are related to ground services; transactions between the Group and TEC are related to engine maintenance services; transactions between the Group and PTT are related to cargo transportation; transactions between the Group and Halk Bankası, Ziraat Bankası and Türkiye Vakıflar Bankası are related to banking services, transactions between the Group and We World Express are related to cargo transportation and transactions between the Group and TFS Akaryakıt Hizmetleri A.Ş. are related to the supply of aircraft fuel.
 Receivables from related parties are not collateralized and maturity of trade receivables is 30 days.

-The total amount of salaries and other short-term benefits provided for the Board Members, General Manager and Deputy General Managers are USD 3 (1 January- 31 December 2019: USD 4).
+The total amount of salaries and other short-term benefits provided for the Board Members, General Manager and Deputy General Managers are USD 2 for the period between 1 January-31 December 2021 (1 January- 31 December 2020: USD 3).